Being physically active is important to prevent heart disease and stroke, the nation’s

 For people who would benefit from lowering their blood pressure or cholesterol, we recommend 40 minutes of aerobic exercise of moderate to vigorous intensity three to four times a week to lower the risk for heart attack and stroke.

-Physical activity is anything that makes you move your body and burn calories, such as climbing stairs or playing sports.
+Physical activity is anything that makes you move your body and burn calories.This includes things like climbing stairs or playing sports.
 Aerobic exercises benefit your heart, and include walking, jogging, swimming or biking.
 Strength and stretching exercises are best for overall stamina and flexibility.

 The simplest, positive change you can make to effectively improve your heart health is to start walking.
 It's enjoyable, free, easy, social and great exercise.
 A walking program is flexible and boasts high success rates because people can stick with it.
 It's easy for walking to become a regular and satisfying part of life.